gatblau/europa/readme.md

 To run it optimally, it is recommended to have an Solid State Disk (SSD) drive and 12/16 Gb RAM with 8Gb allocated to the virtual machine.

-The automated installation script has been tested on Windows 7 Enterprise SP1 64 bits, Oracle VM Virtual Box 5.0.10 and CygWin 2.873 64 bits.
+The automated installation script has been tested on Windows 7 Enterprise SP1 64 bits, [Oracle VM Virtual Box 5.0.14](http://download.virtualbox.org/virtualbox/5.0.14) and CygWin 2.873 64 bits.

 # Building Europa in Windows